Excel VBA Pivot Table

 Step 1: Pivot Table is an object to reference the pivot table declare the variable as PivotTables.

 Sub PivotTable() Dim PTable As PivotTable End Sub

-In regular worksheet pivot table excel without troubling us will create a pivot cache in the background.
-But in VBA we have to create.
+In the regular worksheets, the pivot table without troubling us will create a pivot cache in the background.
+But in VBA, we have to create.

 Dim PCache As PivotCache